nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * To switch to another Candidate's information, user will just need to type the new command and the new index of the candidate.

 ## Scheduling interviews
+**:information_source: Note:**

+* The duration of an interview is fixed at 30 minutes.
+A new feature to allow the user to schedule interviews of flexible duration is under consideration for future versions of TAlent Assistant™.
+* Interviews that have expired will automatically be deleted from the interview schedule.
+An interview is considered to be expired once its duration has fully passed. (e.g. If an interview is scheduled at 5PM, the interview is deemed to have expired from 5:31PM onwards).
+If the application is open during the transition of an interview from ongoing to expired, a manual refresh (exit and re-open) of the application is required for the changes in the schedule to be reflected.
+* The `Interview Status` of a candidate is automatically set to `Scheduled` upon a successful scheduling of interview.
+Likewise, the `Interview Status` is set to `Completed` once an interview has expired.
+If the application is open during the transition of an interview from ongoing to expired, a manual refresh (exit and re-open) of the application is required for the changes in the schedule to be reflected.
 ### Scheduling a candidate for interview: `schedule add`

 Schedules the specified candidate for an interview.